zzzprojects/docs/entityframework-effort.net/pages/getting-started/write-unit-tests.md

 }
 ```

-The first test method verifies if an entity exist with a specific Id.
+The first test method verifies if an entity exists with a specific Id.

 ### ProductExist Test Method
 ```csharp